Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Ewald summation

+While the compact notation here will help us to unify the treatment of all periodicities, we realize that it may be unfamiliar and therefore write out Eq.~\eqref{eq:fourier_space_nonzero_ewald} explicitly for all periodicities at the beginning of section~\ref{sec:SE}, see Eqs.~\eqref{eq:fourier_space_explicit_3P}--\eqref{eq:fourier_space_explicit_0P}.

-For $D=3$, the $\v k=0$ term depends on the order of summation and vanishes for the case of infinite dielectric constant \cite{Lindbo2011a}.
-For $D=0$, the operator $\mathcal{L}$ only includes Fourier integrals defined for all $\vka\in \mathbb{R}^3$ and the closed form of the integral is nothing but the complement of the real space sum minus the self term.
+For $D=3$, the term corresponding to $\v k=\v 0$ in Eq.~\eqref{eq:fourier_space_nonzero_ewald} vanishes under the assumed spherical order of summation, charge neutrality and tin foil conditions.\cite{Ewald1921} For $D=0$, the operator $\mathcal{L}$ only includes Fourier integrals defined for all $\vka\in \mathbb{R}^3$ and the closed form of the integral is nothing but the complement of the real-space sum minus the self term.